How to Make and Assemble Envelope Liners

 At home on text-weight paper, with Corjl Prints (built into Corjl), or through Prints of Love.
 See our paper sizes guide for more.

-Print, cut, insert, crease, tape, seal — six small steps, and every envelope you send out looks like it came from a stationer.
+Print, cut, insert, crease, tape, seal: six small steps, and every envelope you send looks like it came from a stationer.

 Swan Envelope Liner Template, Vintage Fine Art Wedding Invitation Insert, Romantic Printable A7 Liner - marryful.org